 - Gather a minimum of two (2) reference letters to accompany the nomination package as well as any other additional information you wish to include.
 Be selective with additions – they should clearly show how the nominee meets the criteria.

-- Submit your nomination to email@example.com or at HR (PA1121) to the attention of Sonja McDonald by the December 11 deadline.
+- Submit your nomination to Jennifer.firstname.lastname@example.org or drop off at CE2330 (Executive Offices) by the January 29, 2021 deadline.
 Email is preferred as nomination packages are emailed to all committee members.